dav-m85/babpi/README.md

 * mock longTouch shortTouch
 * Stat endpoint
-* Ranking page with TrueSkill algo
+* Ranking page with TrueSkill algo, could use http://www.moserware.com/2010/03/computing-your-skill.html

 Feel free to do a Pull Request.